-As the state moves forward in designing both the department and the program, it has and will continue to seek significant engagement from families, providers, school districts, advocates, community leaders, and other stakeholders.
+As the state moves forward in designing the new program, it will continue to seek significant engagement from families, providers, school districts, advocates, community leaders, and other stakeholders.
 This input will be key to ensuring success for young children and families across the state.